Best Office Chair for Back Pain 2023

 Sometimes, being kind to your back is as simple as giving it a comfortable chair to sit in.
 While ergonomic features can certainly enhance comfort, ultimately, comfort is defined by padding and breathability.

-Most office chairs rely on conventional block foam, although in more expensive models you’ll find memory foam or even more exotic materials.
-Some chairs, including both of the Serta models that made our top-ten list, have highly developed, proprietary comfort systems, offering these as their main selling points.
+Most office chairs rely on conventional block foam, although memory foam or even more exotic materials are found in more expensive models.
+Some chairs, including both of the Serta models that made our list, have highly developed, proprietary comfort systems, offering these as their main selling points.

 Note, however, that chairs that focused more on the ergonomic side of things tended to rank higher.
 Comfort is important, but well-implemented ergonomic features will do more to improve your posture and reduce your pain in the longer term.